 There are many nutrients that are essential to body function, including magnesium.
 Dr. Carol Boerner at Vermont Facial Aesthetics offers medically-supervised supplements for skin health as well as for common problems such as migraine.

 What is Magnesium?

 A vital mineral for the body’s overall well-being, magnesium is responsible for maintaining multiple systems in the body, including:

 Blood pressure – in individuals with prehypertension, evidence shows that increased magnesium intake can prevent high blood pressure from occurring.

 Steady heart rhythm

 It is estimated by medical experts that Americans do not intake enough magnesium in their diets, making them more susceptible to inflammation markers that can lead to more serious health problems such as heart disease, diabetes, and certain cancers.
-It is suggested that low magnesium levels can also be connected with higher risk for osteoarthritis.
+It is suggested that low magnesium levels can also be connected with a higher risk for osteoarthritis.
 There is a link of particular interest to Dr.Carol-that is one between migraine and low tension glaucoma.
 Both of these problems are linked by having erratic blood flow -and treated with Magnesium Glycinate.